Skip to main content

 Researchers with active NCI funding can apply for additional support to expand or accelerate their ongoing research by incorporating a technology developed with support from the IMAT program into their work.
 The purpose of these funding opportunities is to accelerate adoption of new technologies by the cancer research community and promote independent validation of these tools.
 Applicants should have sufficient time remaining in their award to complete the proposed project.
 Awards in a period of no-cost extension are not eligible for funding.

 Investigators applying for a revision to their active R01, U01, or P50 award should propose to add one or more specific aims to the original research project that leverages an IMAT-supported technology to overcome key shortcomings of alternative approaches being used in the research.
-Cancer center members participating in research programs supported through currently funded NCI P30 awards should propose a pilot project that will leverage an emerging IMAT-supported technology to enhance or accelerate the work.
-All revision projects are expected to independently validate the usefulness of the new technology for the cancer research community and may propose to collaborate with the original tool developers as necessary.
+The PI on the R01, U01, or P50 applying for the revision award cannot be the developer of the IMAT-supported technology they are seeking to use; all revision projects are expected to independently validate the usefulness of the new technology for the cancer research community.
+They may propose to collaborate with the original tool developer(s) as necessary.

 • RFA-CA-24-012, Revision Applications for Incorporation of Novel NCI-Supported Technology to Accelerate Cancer Research (R01 Clinical Trial Optional)